Circle Kei Motors logoCIRCLE KEI MOTORS

 • Customs entry paperwork showing the vehicle was legally imported

-Hawaii's DMV will issue a Hawaii title and registration using the VIN from the Japanese export documents.
-The process is straightforward once the paperwork is clean, but one missing form can create weeks of delays.
+The process is usually straightforward once the paperwork is clean, but one missing form can create weeks of delays.
+That is why we help you research your state's exact requirements before you commit to a purchase.
 For a step-by-step look at the full import journey, see How It Works.

 What About Kei Vans and Jimnys?